OHDSI/ARTEMIS/README.md

 devtools::install_github("OHDSI/ARTEMIS")
 ```

-If you are unsure how to install Python or set ARTEMIS_PYTHON, refer to the OS-specific setup instructions below.
+If you are unsure how to install `Python` or set `ARTEMIS_PYTHON`, refer to the OS-specific setup instructions below.

 ### On Windows
 Install Python 3.12 or above from the Microsoft Store or from: